 When Plain Codes Are Fine

-Here are the five elements you can customize:
+The five elements you can customize

 1. Colors

-• Foreground color: The dark modules that form the code pattern
+- Foreground color (the dark modules that form the code pattern)

-• Background color: The light space between modules
+- Background color (the light space between modules)

 2. Patterns